 Day 10: Santa Fe

 Head east out of Durango to Highway 160 and then south on the 84 along the edge of the Carson National Forest on your way to Santa Fe (212 miles/3 hours 45 mins).
-Spent the afternoon exploring Santa Fe – it’s one of the oldest cities in the US with a unique mix of Native American and Hispanic culture.
+Spent the afternoon exploring Santa Fe – it’s one of the oldest cities in the US which has a unique mix of Native American and Hispanic culture.
 Take a walking tour around the old town’s historic adobe buildings.
 Soak up the sunshine in the Plaza, shop for silver and turquoise Native American jewellery outside the Palace of the Governors, check out the miraculous staircase in the Gothic-style Loretto Chapel and call in at the Cathedral Basilica of Saint Francis.

 Total driving: 212 miles/3 hours 45 mins